Faculty and Instructors

 Forensic Science Information: Searches and Resources

 Jeff Teitelbaum runs the forensic library and research services for the state of Washington’s Forensic Laboratory Services Bureau.
 He supports the information needs of nearly 200 scientists in all disciplines associated with the modern crime laboratory.
-He is a faculty member of the Borkenstein drug course at Indiana University’s Center for Studies of Law in Action.
-He has presented workshops for various organizations, including the American Academy of Forensic Sciences and is a member of the National Safety Council’s Committee on Alcohol and Other Drugs.
-He has also been the principal research associate for Dr. Randall Baselt’s Disposition of Toxic Drugs and Chemicals in Man.
+He is a faculty member of the Borkenstein Drug Course at Indiana University’s Center for Studies of Law in Action.
+He has presented workshops for various organizations, including the American Academy of Forensic Sciences and the Society of Forensic Toxicologists.
+He is on the editorial boards of the Journal of Analytical Toxicology and the Forensic Science Review.
+He is an executive board member of the National Safety Council’s Alcohol, Drugs & Impairment Division.
+He is also the principal research associate for Dr. Randall Baselt’s Disposition of Toxic Drugs and Chemicals in Man.
 Mr. Teitelbaum holds a Master’s degree in Library & Information Sciences from the University of Washington.

 Christian Westring, PhD